bc/retina/tutorial.md

 Open `diagram_retina_screenshot.png`

 ###Trace the retinal outline to make an outline.ROI file
+The file name has to be outline.roi, otherwise the program will note that 'No valid dataset is detected'.
 ![Select the polygon](tutorial_pix/select_polygon.png "Select the polygon tool in ImageJ")
 Select the polygon selection tool
 ![Finish tracing the polygon](tutorial_pix/polygon_tracing.png "")